An Empirical Study of Fault Localization in Python Programs: Experimental Design

+\autoref{tab:bugsinpy-test-selection-info} shows statistics about the fraction of tests that we selected for our experiments according to the test selection strategy.
+Those data indicate that test selection has a disproportionate impact on projects that have very large test suites, such as those in the \ds category.
+In these projects, it happens often that the vast majority of tests are irrelevant for the portion of the project where a failure occurred; therefore, excluding these tests from our experiments is instrumental in drastically bringing down execution times without sacrificing experimental accuracy.

-\paragraph{Experimental setup.} Each experiment ran on a node of USI's HPC cluster,\footnote{Managed by USI's Institute of Computational Science.\projURL[USI's High-Performance Computing Cluster]{https://intranet.ics.usi.ch/HPC}} each equipped with 20-core Intel Xeon E5-2650 processor and 64~GB of DDR4 RAM, accessing a shared 15~TB RAID 10 SAS3 drive, and running CentOS 8.2.2004.x86\_64.
+\paragraph{Experimental setup.} Each experiment ran on a node of USI's HPC cluster,\footnote{Managed by USI's Institute of Computational Science (\url{https://intranet.ics.usi.ch/HPC}).} each equipped with 20-core Intel Xeon E5-2650 processor and 64~GB of DDR4 RAM, accessing a shared 15~TB RAID 10 SAS3 drive, and running CentOS 8.2.2004.x86\_64.
 We provisioned three CPython Virtualenvs with Python v.~3.6, 3.7, and 3.8; our scripts chose a version according to the requirements of each \bip subject.
 The experiments took more than two CPU-months to complete ---not counting the additional time to setup the infrastructure, fix the execution scripts, and repeat any experiments that failed due to incorrect configuration.

 This paper's detailed replication package includes all scripts used to ran these experiments, as well as all raw data that we collected by running them.
 The rest of this section details how we analyzed and summarized the data to answer the various research questions.\footnote{ Research questions RQ1, RQ2, RQ3, RQ4, and RQ6 only consider \emph{statement-level} granularity; in contrast, RQ5 considers all granularities (see~\autoref{sec:preliminaries:granularities}). }